 In case of irregular operations, there are several options available to regular economy or business/first passengers and those with elite status if delays exceed several hours:

 - All long-haul first class and transcontinental first class passengers can be put on non-partner airlines if it gets them to their destination faster than other options.

 - ConciergeKey, Executive Platinum, Oneworld Emerald, and Platinum Pro in all cabins can also be put on non-partner airlines if it will get them to their destination faster than other options.

 - Passengers in business and short-haul first class can be put on non-partner airlines if American and its partners can’t get them to their destination within 5 hours of the original schedule.

 - Platinum, Oneworld Sapphire, Gold, and Ruby in all cabins can be put on non-partner airlines if American and its partners can’t get them to their destination within 5 hours of the original schedule.

 - If you have no status and are in economy, you can’t use partner airlines, but American will work to rebook you on their own flights.

-As you can see, you’re already somewhat behind on a regular ticket as far as rebooking priority — so a Basic Economy fare would be severely restricting in these circumstances.
+As you can see, you’re already somewhat behind on a regular ticket as far as rebooking priority — so a Basic Economy fare would be severely restricted in these circumstances.

-Regular economy tickets earn the full amount of Elite Qualifying Miles (EQMs) and Elite Qualifying Segments (EQSs), not the half rate that Basic customers earn.
-I’ve often seen regular fares just a few dollars more than Basic fares, in which case it would definitely be better to purchase regular just for the full earning capability.
+Regular economy tickets earn the full amount of Elite Qualifying Miles (EQMs) and Elite Qualifying Segments (EQSs), not the nothing rate Basic Economy customers earn.
+We’ve often seen regular fares just a few dollars more than Basic Economy fares, in which case it would definitely be better to purchase regular just for the full earning capability.

 What About Basic Economy on Other Carriers?